HEALTH, SAFETY & ENVIRONMENTAL SERVICES

 To further solidify our pledge to our journey down the “Road to Zero,” at a minimum we keep one or more National Construction Safety Officers (NCSO) on-staff at all Earth and Energy Construction locations, to support operations with implementation and constant improvement with the HSE MS on all projects.

 Our meticulous work in the area of health and safety has been noted both by our clients and by regulatory agencies through numerous official safety awards.
+We strive for perfection and settle for nothing less.

 All employees are responsible for contributing and participating in Earth and Energy Construction’s incident and injury-free culture by studying the HSE MS and its related preventative and protective safeguards.
 Every task, no matter how crucial or how routine it may be, is to be done safely.
 Earth and Energy continually solicits feedback from the workforce in building a safer workplace.
 The Earth and Energy Construction Vision Card Program was designed to provide and influence a proactive, safe work environment and culture by implementing a system for workers reflecting positive behaviour, performance, attitude and reporting.